-Design Features: The applicant is proposing to develop the currently vacant waterfront property with a 3,555-square-foot dwelling and associated site features (stairs, driveway, and patio), resulting in a total impervious area on the property of 5,564 square feet, or 22 percent of the total lot area.
-The majority of the rear yard of the lot, approximately 10,400 square feet, is within the Chesapeake Bay Critical Area (CBCA) primary buffer, which is defined as the area 100 feet from the mean high tide-water line of the river.
+6. Design Features: The application was approved to develop the currently vacant waterfront property with a 3,555-square-foot dwelling and associated site features (stairs, driveway, and patio), resulting in a total impervious area on the property of 5,564 square feet, or 22 percent of the total lot area.
+The majority of the rear yard of the lot, approximately 10,400 square feet, is within the CBCA 100-foot tidal buffer (primary buffer), which is defined as the area 100 feet from the mean high tide-water line of the river.
 The proposed pier will be reviewed and evaluated at a later stage by the Maryland Department of the Environment (MDE), the United States Army Corps of Engineers, and the Prince George's County Department of Permitting, Inspections and Enforcement (DPIE).